bkimminich/kata-botwars/README.md

 > As a tinkerer bot I want to repair my damaged teammates so that they can keep on fighting

 * The new bot type _Nurse Bot_ can cast _Repair_ as his secondary skill which immediately repairs himself and all teammates that have not been destroyed by a considerable amount of integrity.
-* _Repair_ also comes with a chance for a _Continuous Repair_ effect which keep repairing a bot over the next few rounds by a small amount of integrity
+* _Repair_ also comes with a chance for a _Continuous Repair_ positive effect which keeps repairing a bot by a small amount of integrity in each turn where the effect lasts
 * Furthermore the bot type _Doctor Bot_ is introduced.
 He can _Redistribute_ the team's sum of current integrity equally among all teammates and then _Repair_ all bots by a small amount.
 (This is great for healing a single severely damaged bot.)

 The repair mechanics work like this (in pseudo-code):